OpenNebula/docs/source/administration/sunstone_gui/suns_auth.rst

 -  **Web client and Sunstone server**.
 Authentication is based on the credentials store in the OpenNebula database for the user.
 Depending on the type of this credentials the authentication method can be: basic, x509 and opennebula (supporting LDAP or other custom methods).

 -  **Sunstone server and OpenNebula core**.
 The requests of a user are forwarded to the core daemon, including the original user name.
-Each request is signed with the credentials of an special “server” user.
+Each request is signed with the credentials of an special ``server`` user.
 This authentication mechanism is based either in symmetric key cryptography (default) or x509 certificates.
 Details on how to configure these methods can be found in the :ref:`Cloud Authentication guide <cloud_auth>`.

 The following sections details the client-to-Sunstone server authentication methods.